 Juan Carlos Conde is a Service Engineer at TRUMPF – and loves his job: the colleagues, the customers and working every day with complex machines.
 Everything is good.
-In our 5-question interview, he explains how changing employers after more than two decades required bravery that has been rewarded at TRUMPF.
+In our 5-question interview, he explains how changing employers after more than two decades was a bold move that has been rewarded at TRUMPF.

 What was your most brave moment?